-Robert M. Duncan was nominated to the Postal Service Board of Governors by President Donald Trump and was confirmed by the Senate in August 2018.
+Robert M. Duncan was appointed to the Postal Service Board of Governors by President Donald Trump and was confirmed by the Senate in August 2018.
 The Senate confirmed Duncan for a second term in December 2019.
 His current term expires Dec.
 8, 2025.
-Duncan served as the 23rd Chairman of the Board of Governors from September 2018 to February 2021.
+Duncan served as Chairman of the Board of Governors from September 2018 to February 2021.
 He currently serves on the Board’s Compensation and Governance Committee.

-Outside of government service, Duncan served as Chairman of the Republican National Committee from 2007 to 2009.
+Outside of government service, Duncan served as Chairman of the Republican National Committee (RNC) from 2007 to 2009.
 As RNC Chairman, he raised an unprecedented $428 million and grew the donor base to 1.8 million — more donors than at any time in RNC history.
 Duncan was also President and CEO of the American Coalition for Clean Coal Electricity from 2012 to 2016, and chairman and chief executive officer of a community bank in Kentucky, from which he retired in 2021.
 He is currently the chairman of the board of trustees at Alice Lloyd College, a private four-year liberal arts college in Pippa Passes, Kentucky.
-He taught democracy to former communist leaders through the International Republican Institute, and he helped found the U.S. China High Level Political Party Leaders Dialogue.
+He taught democracy to former communist leaders through the International Republican Institute, and he participated in the EastWest Institute’s U.S. China High Level Political Party Leaders Dialogue.

 Duncan holds degrees from University of the Cumberlands and the University of Kentucky College of Law, and he has completed various executive education programs.